db-migrate/node-db-migrate/README.md

     $ npm install -g db-migrate

-Now you can execute via:
+DB-Migrate is now available to you via:

     $ db-migrate